david0leong/blueprinthq-demo/README.md

 The features that would make it deployable to production are:

 - Add test spec
+- Add validators for models
-- Make patient able to signup and login
+- Implement signup and login
 - Record the answers from the patients
-- Add admin dashboard to manage entities (Can be done using django-admin)
-- Add validators for models